-- The licensee had to enhance the protection against heavy rains for the WAB building.
+The licensee had to enhance the protection against heavy rains for the WAB building.
 Indeed, the regulatory body has requested to limit the accumulation of water on the WAB roofs either by periodic inspections or by periodic maintenance of the necessary overflows.
 The licensee also had to evaluate the impact of rainfall of 1.0E-3 return frequency on the sewer system network.
-These two actions were realized by the licensee in 2014 and reviewed by the regulatory body. - The robustness of the second-level system of Tihange 1 and Doel 1/2 against a beyond-design tornado had to be confirmed by the licensee, given the fact that high intensity tornadoes have been observed in the past years in neighboring countries.
-The licensee Electrabel finalized this action in 2014. - At Doel, the assessment of the protection against lightning has been finalized in 2015.
-Based on this analysis, some modifications of the existing installation on the roofs and the infrastructure are ongoing in order to enhance the protection against lightning, such as drilling additional grounding points.
-The modifications should be finalized in 2016.
-The Tihange site was already satisfactorily protected against lightning. - In 2012-2013, the licensee improved its intervention procedures in case of heavy snowfall to remove snow layers of more than 30 cm from "non-bunkered" buildings.
+These two actions were realized by the licensee in 2014.

-Finally, the regulatory body has requested to evaluate the possibility water entering into the WAB building and to define its potential impact on the safety functions.
+- The robustness of the second-level system of Tihange 1 and Doel 1/2 against a beyond-design tornado had to be confirmed by the licensee, given the fact that high intensity tornadoes have been observed in the past years in neighboring countries.
+The licensee ENGIE Electrabel finalized this action in 2014. - At Doel, the assessment of the protection against lightning has been finalized in 2015.
+Based on this analysis, some modifications of the existing installation on the roofs and the infrastructure have been carried out in 2016 in order to enhance the protection against lightning, such as drilling additional grounding points. - The Tihange site was already satisfactorily protected against lightning. - In 2012-2013, the licensee improved its intervention procedures in case of heavy snowfall to remove snow layers of more than 30 cm from "non-bunkered" buildings. - Finally, the regulatory body has requested to evaluate the possibility of water entering into the WAB building and to define its potential impact on the safety functions.
 This action was finalized by the licensee in 2013.